Zack Gibson: NXT (2020–2023)

-On the 19 February 2020 episode of NXT, the Grizzled Young Veterans joined the NXT brand, defeating Raul Mendoza and Joaquin Wilde before announcing their intent to take over NXT's tag team division, establishing themselves as tweeners.
+On 19 February 2020 episode of NXT, the Grizzled Young Veterans joined the NXT brand, defeating Raul Mendoza and Joaquin Wilde before announcing their intent to take over NXT's tag team division, establishing themselves as tweeners.
 At the Dusty Rhodes tag team classic The Grizzled Young Veterans got to the finals before losing to MSK.
 At NXT TakeOver: Stand & Deliver The Grizzled Young Veterans were defeated by MSK for the vacant NXT Tag Team Championship also involving Legado Del Fantasma.
-On the 21 July episode of NXT The Grizzled Young Veterans defeated LA Knight and Cameron Grimes.
-On the 19 July 2022 edition of NXT, Drake and Gibson were revealed as Joe Gacy's Dyad, being renamed to Jagger Reid and Rip Fowler, respectively.
+On 21 July episode of NXT The Grizzled Young Veterans defeated LA Knight and Cameron Grimes.
+On 19 July 2022 edition of NXT, Drake and Gibson were revealed as Joe Gacy's Dyad, being renamed to Jagger Reid and Rip Fowler, respectively.

 On 14 October 2023, both Drake and Gibson announced that their WWE contracts have expired and they would take independent bookings.

 Return to independent circuit (2023–present)

-On October 14, 2023, both Gibson and Drake announced that they would take independent bookings.
+On 14 October 2023, both Gibson and Drake announced that they would take independent bookings.
 The following day, they made their first independent appearance since being released at Deadlock Pro-Wrestling's Live 3 event where they answered an open challenge set by DPW's tag team champions, The Workhorsemen.

-On April 25, 2024, Gibson and Drake announced the launch of their professional wrestling promotion, Burning Heart Wrestling.
-The promotion's first event will take place on June 21.
+On 25 April 2024, Gibson and Drake announced the launch of their professional wrestling promotion, Burning Heart Wrestling.
+The promotion's first event will take place on 21 June.

 Total Nonstop Action Wrestling (2024)

-On December 26, 2023, it was revealed that Gibson and Drake will make their TNA Wrestling debuts at Hard To Kill.
+On 26 December 2023, it was revealed that Gibson and Drake will make their TNA Wrestling debuts at Hard To Kill.
 They were later announced as challenging for the TNA World Tag Team Championship, along with The Rascalz (Zachary Wentz and Trey Miguel) and Speedball Mountain (Mike Bailey and Trent Seven), against champions ABC (Chris Bey and Ace Austin), which was won by ABC.
 Director of Authority Santino Marella would then make a best of three series between the two teams over the titles, with GYV winning the first match and ABC winning the second.
 GYV lost the third and decisive match at No Surrender.